 Words by Owen Hill

-Here’s the beauty of Global Offensive: even though I’m extremely late to the Counter-Strike party, for the first time in the series I can jump into a game with a few friends and not get annihilated.
+Here’s the beauty of CSGO: even though I’m extremely late to the Counter-Strike party, for the first time in the series I can jump into a game with a few friends and not get annihilated.
 The matchmaking works: a remarkable feat in a game where players’ experience can range from a few hours to 20 years.

 Back up: Global Offensive is the first Counter-Strike that I’ve played competitively.
 By competitively, I mean, in Competitive Matchmaking, of course, not to a respectable level.
 I understand why this might be off putting to some, though.
 Counter Strike’s skill ceiling is scarily high.